michaeljmuller/plexstack/README.md

 ★ Set MEDIA_ROOT to be the root of where your TV and Movies are stored.

 ★ PLEXSTACK_HOME should be the working directory where you cloned this repository.

+★ WG_PRIVATE_KEY and WG_IP should be the values obtained in the previous setup step.

 You can leave the ports alone, or change them if you're already using those ports for something else on your host.